ankuromen/Todo-List/README.md

 The main.css file contains all the cosmetics of the app.

 The main.js file has all the functions to perform operations such as add, delete, and much more.
+This is a script file.